-How To Create an Effective Work-From-Home Policy
+How To Create an Effective Work-from-Home Policy (With Tips)

 What is a work-from-home policy?

 A work-from-home policy refers to an agreement or set of guidelines that an employer establishes that outlines the rules and expectations about how employees can work from home.
 The policy outlines details regarding eligibility, how to request remote work privileges and the approval process.
 It also guides how staff members manage remote work and includes technology, safety, security and privacy considerations.

 Benefits of work-from-home policies

 Working from home can provide several benefits for both employees and employers.
 Here are reasons to consider instituting a remote work policy:

 One of the most obvious benefits of a work-from-home policy is the cost savings element.
 You save on operational and overhead-related costs if you no longer have to rent or maintain office space.
 You can reinvest this money in other areas of the business, such as employee salaries and benefits or marketing and promotional initiatives.

 Allowing employees to work from home can help build mutual trust and engagement.
 They feel that the company trusts them to complete their work with minimal supervision and that the employer respects and cares about them.
 A company can cultivate a culture of transparency and keep its workforce happy, loyal and productive.

 Boosts employee satisfaction